ydkhatri/spotlight_parser/README.md

 # spotlight_parser
-This code reads and extract data from macOS spotlight databases.
+This code reads and extracts data from macOS spotlight databases.

 ## License
 GPL v3